Propose/Chair a Session

 CFP List and

 in the NeMLA Summer

-Newsletter (Up to 4 sentences).
+Newsletter (no more than 100 words).
 Do not include the session

 title, deadline, any contact information, or length of abstracts.